Power-Components/livewire-powergrid/docs/README.md

 **NOTE**

-Performing data updating with features like  clickToEdit and Toggleable will require you to have the [update()](#update-method) method uncommented and configured.
+> Performing data updating with features like  clickToEdit and Toggleable will require you to have the [update()](#update-method) method uncommented and configured.
 [Alpine JS](#4-configure-the-theme-and-alpine-js) must be activated.

 ---

-### Action Methods
+### Action Methods and Header Actions

+If you want to add action buttons to each row of the table you can use the `actions` method.

-These methods are available on the `Button` class.
+These methods are available in the `Button` class.

+> You can also use the `Button` class methods to add buttons beside the export button by calling a new `header` method instead of `actions`()

 | Method | Arguments | Result | Example |
 |----|----|----|----|